BRACE-Framework/BRACE-Framework.github.io/docs/posts/methodology.md

     name: Methodology of this Shutdown Contingency Framework
     url: "./"
 ---
-The framework can be broken down into different Stages and each stages there are steps trainers can choose from.
-And there is templates / activities to help you fulfill each step.
+The framework is broken down into four Stages.
+The methodology is a refrence And there is templates / activities to help you fulfill each step.
 (Some templates may be used in multiple steps)